dell/csm-docs/content/docs/replication/migrating-volumes.md

 ```

-When Volume Migration is finished source PV will be updated with EVENT that denotes that.
+When Volume Migration is finished source PV will be updated with EVENT that denotes that this has taken place.

 Newly created PV (`test-pv-to-powermax-replication` in our example) is available for consumption via static provisioning by any PVC that will request it.

 ## Namespace Considerations For Replication

-Replication Groups in CSM Replication can be made namespaced, meaning that one SC will generate one Replication Group per namespace, this is also important when migrating volumes from/to replcation storage class.
+Replication Groups in CSM Replication can be made namespaced, meaning that one SC will generate one Replication Group per namespace.
+This is also important when migrating volumes from/to replcation storage class.

-When just setting one annotation `migration.storage.dell.com/migrate-to` migrated volume is assumed to be used in same namespace as original PV and it's PVC and in case of being migrated to replication enabled storage class will be inserted in namespaced Replication Group inside PVC namespace.
+When just setting one annotation `migration.storage.dell.com/migrate-to` migrated volume is assumed to be used in same namespace as original PV and it's PVC.
+In the case of being migrated to replication enabled storage class will be inserted in namespaced Replication Group inside PVC namespace.

-However, you can define in which namespace migrated volume must be used after migration by setting `migration.storage.dell.com/namespace`, you can use same annotation in scenario where you only have statically provisioned PV, don't have it bound to any PVC and want to migrate it to another storage class
+However, you can define in which namespace migrated volume must be used after migration by setting `migration.storage.dell.com/namespace`.
+You can use the same annotation in a scenario where you only have a statically provisioned PV, and you don't have it bound to any PVC, and you want to migrate it to another storage class.

 ## Non Disruptive Migration